Program algebra for random access machine programs: Introduction

-The basis of all the work in question (see~\cite{SiteIS}) is the combination of an algebraic theory of single-pass instruction sequences, called program algebra, and an algebraic theory of mathematical objects that represent the behaviours produced by instruction sequences under execution, called basic thread algebra, extended to deal with the interaction between such behaviours and components of an execution environment for instruction sequences.
-This combination is parameterized by a set of basic instructions and a set of objects that represent the behaviours exhibited by the components of an execution environment.
+The basis of all the work in question (see~\cite{SiteIS}) is the combination of an algebraic theory of single-pass instruction sequences, called program algebra, and an algebraic theory of mathematical objects that represent the behaviours produced by such instruction sequences under execution, called basic thread algebra, extended to deal with the interaction between such behaviours and components of an execution environment for instruction sequences.
+This combination is parameterized by a set of basic instructions and a set of mathematical objects that represent the execution environment components.

 The current paper contains a simplified presentation of the instantiation of this combination in which RAM memories are taken as the components of an execution environment, instructions for a RAM are taken as basic instructions, and an execution environment consists of only one component.
 Because we opt for the most general instantiation, all instructions that do not read out or alter more than one register from the RAM memory are taken as basic instructions.
 Both known and unknown versions of the RAM model of computation can be dealt with by restriction on the set of basic instructions.
 We expect that by this set-up the presented instantiation can be useful to rigorous investigations of novel issues relating to computational complexity and analysis of algorithms.